-The Americans with Disabilities Act of 1990, as amended, and the Rehabilitation Act of 1973 are federal anti-discrimination statutes that provide comprehensive civil rights protection for individuals with disabilities.
-Title II of the ADA and Section 504 of the Rehabilitation Act require that students with disabilities be guaranteed equal access to the learning environment through the provision of reasonable and appropriate accommodation of their disability.
-If you have a disability that may require accommodation, please contact Disability Support Services (DSS) for the coordination of services.
+The Americans with Disabilities Act Amendments Act (ADAAA) of 2008 and the Rehabilitation Act of 1973 are federal anti-discrimination statutes that provide comprehensive civil rights protection for persons with disabilities.
+Title II of the ADAAA and Section 504 of the Rehabilitation Act require that students with disabilities be guaranteed equal access to the learning environment through the provision of reasonable and appropriate accommodation of their disability.
+If you have a diagnosed disability that may require an accommodation, please contact Disability Support Services (DSS) for the coordination of services.
 The phone number for DSS is (210) 784-1335 and email is dss@tamusa.edu.

-Academic Learning Center
+Academic Learning Center: